AgnelSelvan/opengl_book/readMe.md

 # OpenGL Book
 ### This repository is the documentation of my OpenGL Journey.
-If you are a beginner and looking forward to learn OpenGL Please refer this repository's branch.
-Each line on the file is well documented.
-Incase any query raise up an issue, I will be open to answer.
+If you are a beginner and looking forward to learning OpenGL you can refer to this repository's branch.

 - [25.
 Adding Different Materials to Cubes.](https://github.com/AgnelSelvan/opengl_book/tree/25)
 <img width=350 src="https://github.com/AgnelSelvan/opengl_book/blob/25/outputs/1.gif?raw=true">